Comprehensive Health Options through Innovative Community Engagement (CHOICE)

 The Project

-The Comprehensive Health Options through Innovative Community Engagement (CHOICE) is a gender transformative project that aims to increase bodily autonomy, agency, and enjoyment of Sexual and Reproductive Health and Rights (SRHR) by those experiencing poverty, marginalization, and vulnerability, particularly women, girls, adolescents, and persons of diverse sexual orientations, gender identities and expressions and sex characteristics (SOGIESC), in targeted districts of Malawi, Zambia and Zimbabwe.
+The Comprehensive Health Options through Innovative Community Engagement (CHOICE) is a gender transformative project that aims to increase the realization of Sexual and Reproductive Health and Rights (SRHR) by those experiencing poverty and marginalization, particularly women, adolescent girls, and persons of diverse sexual orientations, gender identities and expressions and sex characteristics (SOGIESC) in Malawi, Zambia and Zimbabwe.

 The project will be implemented by Oxfam, in collaboration with 13 implementing partners.